-then use it to mark out regions on the image.
+The window controls are fairly self-explanatory.
+It is basically a form of the viewer.
+A close-up of the controls are shown in Figure 5.1, and an example can be found in Figures 5.2-5.4.
+You assign one of the drawing functions (rectangle or polygon, default is rectangle) to the right-mouse button (usually), then use it to mark out regions on the image.
 Zoom in if necessary (standard with the left-mouse button assignment).
 Double-click inside the marked region to add it to the mask.
-If you want to reduce the mask, change "Clean Regions" to Erase, then mark and select as normal.
-When finished changing your mask, click the green "Masking" Done button.
-If you want to finish your clean with no more changes to the mask, hit the yellow "Masking" No More button.
-If you want to terminate the clean, click the red "Clean" Stop button.
+If you want to reduce the mask, click the Erase radio button (rather than Add), then mark and select as normal.
+When finished setting or changing your mask, click the green clockwise arrow "Continue Cleaning" Next Action button.
+If you want to finish your clean with no more changes to the mask, hit the blue right arrow "Apply mask edits and proceed with non-interactive clean" button.
+If you want to terminate the clean, click the red X "Stop deconvolving now" button.

-While stopped in an interactive step, you can change a number of control parameters in the boxes provided.
-The main use of this is to control how many iterations before the next breakpoint, and to change the threshold for ending cleaning.
-Note the boxes at the top right if the interactive panel where the npercycle, niter, and threshold can be changed.
-Typically, the user would start with a relatively small npercycle (50 or 100) to clean the bright emission in tight mask regions, and then increase this as you get deeper and the masking covers more of the emission region.
-For extended sources, you may end up needing to clean a large number of components (10000 or more)

-and thus it is useful to set niter to a large number to begin with - you can always terminate the clean interactively when you think it is done.
+While stopped in an interactive step, you can change a number of control parameters in the boxes provided at the left of the menu bar.
+The main use of this is to control how many iterations before the next breakpoint (initially set to npercycle), how many cycles before completion (initially equal to niter/npercycle), and to change the threshold for ending cleaning.
+Typically, the user would start with a relatively small number of iterations (50 or 100) to clean the bright emission in tight mask regions, and then increase this as you get deeper and the masking covers more of the emission region.
+For extended sources, you may end up needing to clean a large number of components (10000 or more) and thus it is useful to set niter to a large number to begin with - you can always terminate the clean interactively when you think it is done.
+Note that if you change iterations you may also want to change cycles or your clean may terminate before you expect it to.